this-is-learning/rxjs-fundamentals-course/docs/part-7.md

 This function has a single responsibility, but is not reusable, and we are controlling what are the program doing to achieve the final result.

-One solution following a FP approach, could be this:
+One solution following a Functional Programming approach, could be this:

 ```ts
 const select =